 - Static vs customizable transaction monitoring: While it’s important to monitor transactions, it should also be adjustable based on the institution’s risk appetite.
 This is only possible with fully customizable settings.

 - Whitebox vs blackbox machine learning: Machine learning is an increasingly popular solution for discovering banking risk.
 However, not all algorithms are transparent about how they spot patterns.
 While some banking clients will prefer blackbox models that just work without tweaks, others will favor the extra control of a whitebox system – which should come with human-readable rules and explanations.

-- Heavy friction vs lightweight user experience: A particular challenge for neobanks, who stake their reputation on offering an easy and intuitive user experience.
+- Heavy friction vs lightweight user experience: A particular challenge for neobanks, which stake their reputation on offering an easy and intuitive user experience.
 How do you reduce risk without adding too many obstacles for your customers?

 Frequently Asked Questions

-Investing in banking fraud detection software isn’t just a competitive advantage for financial institutions, neobanks, and challenger banks; it’s a legal requirement with regards to KYC, AML, and PSD2, among others.
+Investing in banking fraud detection software isn’t just a competitive advantage for financial institutions, neobanks, and challenger banks; it’s a legal requirement with regard to KYC, AML, and PSD2, among others.
 However, deploying the right tool can also help onboard more users with peace of mind, which can have a direct impact on growth and profitability.

 The greatest risk for banks, neobanks, and financial institutions is onboarding users who are not who they say they are.
 Fraudsters use stolen IDs and synthetic IDs to create accounts.
 This creates compliance issues (KYC and AML), which can have dramatic consequences in the long run.
 You can find out more about the types of bank account fraud here.

 Showing all with `` tag